alexdphan/browserbase-chrome-extension/README.md

 For further guidance, [visit our Documentation](https://docs.browserbase.com/)

-## Generating a zip bundle for Browserbase
+## Generating a zip bundle for Browserbase [using Plasmo CLI](https://docs.plasmo.com/framework/workflows/build#generating-a-zip-bundle)

 Run the following: